 Sometimes if there’s a book you really want to read, you have to write it yourself.”Ann Patchett

-As a mother of daughters, I spent years and years researching and trawling book shops and libraries for stories that will inspire by girls to dream big, know who they are, and to never let anyone stop them from doing what they love to do.
+As a mother of daughters, I spent years and years researching and trawling book shops and libraries for stories that will inspire my girls to dream big, know who they are, and to never let anyone stop them from doing what they love to do.

 “Why not write these stories yourself?” a book angel said to me one day.
 And some time later, this mantra “Write the books you want to read” appeared on my feed.
 I say mantra because this has become my core story — I write lesser-told stories on the people and subject I want to read about.
+I write for my daughters; I write them for your daughters (and sons).

 Watch this space for a book series on Inspirational Asian Women whose stories are lesser told, coming to you by World Scientific Asia.